-DT: The aim of DT in year 7 is to provide the basic skills and understanding the the design process and skills needed to shape and finish materials such as wood and plastic.
+DT: The aim of DT in year 7 is to provide the basic skills of drawing & rendering materials such as wood and plastic, and to prototype ideas in different materials.
 It also introduces 3d printing as part of contemporary manufacturing processes such as additive manufacturing.
 DT also works to support skills and processes introduced in Engineering.
 Together both subjects look at different aspects of design and manufacture to give students a good foundation to proceed into Yr8 and onward to KS4.

-Engineering: Engineering introduces pupils to cutting items and components accurately and to a certain tolerance.
+Engineering : Engineering introduces pupils to learn basic technical skills such as cutting items and components accurately and to a certain tolerance.
 Projects look at assembly with different materials and how those materials can be mixed together to create working products and finished.
 Engineering also works to support skills and processes introduced in DT.
 Together both subjects look at different aspects of design and manufacture to give students a good foundation to proceed into Yr8 and onward to KS4.